-*It is found in practice that independent reviewers are quick to spot potentially incomplete, ambiguous, or conflicting requirements more easily/frequently than project team members.
+*It is found in practice that independent reviewers are quick to spot potentially incomplete, ambiguous, or conflicting requirements more easily and frequently than project team members.

 Based on the previous information, the device is then designed, defined, and documented.
 These design specifications can be:

 • Packaging specifications

 • Process specifications

 The collection of procedures and specifications for a finished device is the Device Master Record (DMR).
 The device, its packaging and labeling, and the DMR then comprise the entirety of the design output.

 Once the device has been designed, we must verify that the quantitative requirements that were originally developed have been fulfilled.
 Design Verification is therefore defined as confirmation by examination and provision of objective evidence that the design output meets the design input requirements.
 This includes interface to other equipment if so designed.

 Design verification protocols are documented and approved that contain the methods, acceptance criteria and sample size rationale (statistical, as appropriate) for the various verification activities.
 Reports are then created and approved that document the outcome of the verification activities.